pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 And know the place for the first time.
 --T.S.
 Eliot, *Little Gidding*

+"What lies behind us and what lies before us are small matter compared to what lies in us."
+--Ralph Waldo Emerson

 "What we fear of doing most is usually what we most need to do."
 --Ralph Waldo Emerson